davidje13/Refacto/docs/CONTRIBUTING.md

 ```

 The site (both frontend resources and backend API) will be available at
 <http://localhost:5000/>.
-Both will automatically rebuild if changed.
+The frontend will automatically rebuild if
+changed, but the backend will not (looking for a good Rollup HMR plugin!)

 By default, this will run a mock Google authentication provider and an
 in-memory database.
 To enable real authentication providers (e.g.